Occupational Safety Solutions

 Available in SMC classroom or on-site at customer's facility

-The three (3) hour Arc Flash Refresher Course is intended for students who have achieved arc flash certification within the past three years.
+The three (3) hour Arc Flash Safety Course is intended for students who have achieved arc flash certification within the past three years.
 This course will update the student on any recent OSHA or NFPA70E changes that affect the electrically safe work practices of the student in the workplace.
 Utilizing the NFPA70E, the student will be refreshed on how to minimize and mitigate the risk of electric shock and arc flash that is potentially posed to the student in their daily work routine.
 The student will also be updated and reminded of the methods for properly choosing the appropriate Personal Protective Equipment (PPE) for the job, based on the risk assessed.
 The student will also be refreshed on how to implement safety programs and procedures and other methods to help minimize and mitigate the risks.

 Objectives: